Most Asian Markets Rise On Optimism Over China, Rates - UrduPoint

 The Japanese unit has surged in recent weeks thanks to an expected slowdown in Federal Reserve rate hikes and after the Bank of Japan signalled a shift away from years of ultra-loose monetary policy.

-Expectations the Fed will hike rates by just a quarter-point at its next meeting have pushed the greenback down against other major peers including the pound and euro.
+Expectations the Fed will hike rates by just a quarter-point at its next meeting have pushed the greenback down against other major peers, including the pound and euro, though it edged up slightly Monday.

 Last week's data showing US inflation at its lowest since October 2021 has boosted equities and lowered bets on a recession in the world's top economy.